opnfv/daisy/docs/release/installation/recovery.rst

-This basically do kolla-ansible destroy and kolla-asnible deploy.
+This basically does kolla-ansible destruction and kolla-asnible deployment.